quzanh1130/SurgVU2024-Category-2-Submission/README.md

 If the model file is missing at `mmaction2/work_dirs/slowfast/best_model.pth`, you can download it from the following Google Drive link:
 - [Download Model](https://drive.google.com/file/d/12cy_RJnHYARxj452y8fTgH920MSZgzt6/view?usp=drive_link)

-If the config file is missing at mmaction2/configs/recognition/slowfast/slowfast_r101_8xb8-8x8x1-256e_rgb_1fps_video_final.py, you can download it here:
+If the config file is missing at `mmaction2/configs/recognition/slowfast/slowfast_r101_8xb8-8x8x1-256e_rgb_1fps_video_final.py`, you can download it from the following Google Drive link:

 - [Download Config](https://drive.google.com/file/d/1PcUHVhJlPDXVnHBM-7tW4hQbIpo-F5iN/view?usp=sharing)